balabmp/gradle-spring-boot-starter/README.md

 ----------------------------------
 In order to quickly make a web service, we'll use [Spring Boot](https://projects.spring.io/spring-boot).

-Tell Gradle that we're going to be using Spring Boot by adding the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/gradle-plugin/reference/html/#getting-started) to the _top_ of your `build.gradle` file.
+Tell Gradle that we're going to be using Spring Boot by adding the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/2.0.0.RELEASE/gradle-plugin/reference/html/#getting-started) to the `plugins` block of your `build.gradle` file.

-    plugins {
         id 'org.springframework.boot' version '2.0.0.RELEASE'
-    }

-You also need to add the following plugin directly after the `java` plugin:

-    apply plugin: 'io.spring.dependency-management'
+        id 'io.spring.dependency-management' version '1.0.4.RELEASE'

 If you run `./gradlew tasks` again, you'll notice that there is a new `bootRun` task.
 We'll use this to start the Spring Boot application in a few steps.